leon-ai/docs.getleon.ai/docs/configuration.md

 ```
 > *`packages/{PACKAGE NAME}/config/config.json`*

-An email will be sent to this email address once Leon has synchronized your content on your Google Drive.
+An email is sent to this email address once Leon has synchronized your content on your Google Drive.